 OUR IMPACT DOESN’T END WHEN THE SCHOOL BELL RINGS IN THE AFTERNOON.

 Funding from the DPS Foundation provides safe, enriching and academically supportive afterschool programs for 13,000 DPS students every year.
-More than 70 percent of DPS students qualify for free & reduced lunch, a key indicator of poverty.
+Nearly 62 percent of DPS students qualify for free & reduced lunch, a key indicator of poverty.
 This can also mean that thousands of students are left without a structured, safe environment after school.
 Many students are going home to an empty house, without a healthy snack, or adequate adult supervision, and their chances of getting into trouble are increased.

 Compared to their peers not enrolled in such programs, students enrolled in regular DPS afterschool programs exhibit: